 You can feel free to choose whichever grid-based path planning algorithm you prefer.
-We recommend however that you use A-Star because it's both fast and optimal (assuming you use a simple goalheuristic, such as Euclidean distance).
+We recommend however that you use A-Star because it's both fast and optimal (assuming you use a simple goal-heuristic, such as Euclidean distance).
 Alternatively, simple Breadth-First search is also a good choice because it's also guaranteed to be optimal.
-Make sure to discuss your choice of algorithm in the writeup.